OmriBaso/besocurl/README.md

 some code was taken from the Px project
 https://github.com/genotrance/px/blob/master/px.py
 # Dependencies:
-      pycurl-7.43.0.2  (I added the installiation for Windows that matchs python 3.6)
+      pycurl-7.43.0.2  (I added the installiation for Windows that matchs python 3.6 because thats the one i used to build this library)
       python 3.x
       Installtion:
       1. install pycurl-7.43.0.2.win-amd64-py3.6.exe || Or get your version from here https://dl.bintray.com/pycurl/pycurl/